Laseduh/simple_shell/README.md

-Our README file on simple shell
+Our readme file on simple shell